 In addition to positions within the CHTC, other departments and centers on the UW campus regularly hire people to work with HTCondor.
 Searching for "HTCondor" in the link above, may turn up full-time CHTC-related jobs in other departments

 The University of Wisconsin-Madison is a great place to work.
 You can read about the benefits in detail elsewhere.
-(Note that CHTC Staff are considered as Unclassified academic staff, and have different benefits from Classified staff.)
 In short, we have five weeks of vacation/personal time per year, very good health insurance (and cost effective for entire families), and a good retirement plan.
 Please note that the minimum salary in our job listings are just that - the minimum.
 Compensation will increase with experience.

 In addition to the official benefits, there are many side benefits: